 "U bum @StephenCurry30 already said he ain't going!
 So therefore ain't no invite.
 Going to White House was a great honor until you showed up!"
 NBA star LeBron James, one of Trump's most vocal critics in sports, tweeted at the time.

-This year, ahead of the championship game between the Warriors and the Cleveland Cavaliers, Trump told reporters that neither team would be getting a White House invitation.
+In June 2018, ahead of the championship game between the Warriors and the Cleveland Cavaliers, Trump told reporters that neither team would be getting a White House invitation.

 "We're not going to invite either team ...
 If they don't want to be here, I don't want them," Trump said.